A quick GitLab SSH key configuration example

 [email protected]:cameronmcnz/five-commits.git

 Now that you’ve configured GitLab SSH and copied the SSH URL, issue a clone command in PowerShell.
-The GitLab SSH clone operation pauses to ask if you can confirm the authenticity of the keys being used.
+The GitLab SSH clone operation asks you to confirm the authenticity of the keys being used.
 Type in yes and allow the operation to continue.

 PS C:\gitlab\ssh\example> git clone [email protected]:cameronmcnz/five-commits.git Cloning into ‘five-commits’ from GitLab over SSH… Authenticity of GitLab SSH Key can’t be established.
 Do you still want to connect to GitLab over SSH (yes or no)? yes Clone from GitLab over SSH: 100% (222/222), 2.23 MiB | 3.41 MiB/s, done.
 Resolving deltas from GitLab over SSH: 100% (111/111), done.